-National Day light-up 2021 at seven historical landmarks.
+National Day light-up 2021 at seven historical buildings and landmarks.

 I was hoping for this to happen.
 And was delighted when news about it came out over the weekend.

 I mean, we’re in need of some cheer, aren’t we?
-Not just because it’s yet another National Day under the gloom of the pandemic, but also because of all the social conflicts that have emerged over the last few months, including the way our national swimmers were dissed.
+Not just because it’s another National Day under the gloom of the pandemic, but also because of all the social conflicts that have emerged over the last few months.
+These, including the way our national swimmers were dissed.
 (Truly appalling, the latter)

 It’s a good reminder too that despite the ongoing restrictions, Singapore isn’t exactly in a lockdown.
 While the streets were quiet last evening, the city wasn’t in any way, asleep.
-There were visitors at all of the following landmarks, all socially “distanced.”
+There were visitors at all of the following landmarks and historical buildings, all socially “distanced.”
 Neither did I have any difficulty buying food or drinks.

 Anyway, the following are the photos I took last evening.
 In advance, happy National Day 2021!
 Don’t let the postponement of NDP and all that get you down.
-The country will still be celebrating her 56th birthday.
+Singapore will still be celebrating her 56th birthday.

 National Day Colours and Lights at Seven Landmarks and Monuments